 There is no significant and material order passed by the Regulators or Courts orTribunals impacting the going concern status and Company's operations.

-Details in respect of adequacy of internal financial controls with reference to the FinancialStatements:
+11. Details of adequacy of internal financial controls with reference to the FinancialStatements:

-12. Details of Subsidiary/Joint Ventures/Associate Companies
+12. Details of Subsidiary/Joint Ventures/Associate Companies:

-Particulars of Loans Guarantees or Investments
+13. Particulars of Loans Guarantees or Investments:

 There were no Loans Guarantees and Investments covered under Section 186 of theCompanies Act 2013.